Reliever: Relieving the Burden of Costly Model Fits for Changepoint Detection: Concluding Remarks

 \section{Concluding Remarks}

 Searching for multiple changepoints in complex models with large datasets poses significant computational challenges.
 Current algorithms involve fitting a sequence of models and evaluating losses within numerous intervals during the search process.
 Existing approaches, such as PELT, WBS, SeedBS, and optimistic search algorithms, aim to reduce the number of (search) intervals.
-In this paper, we introduce \Relief{} which specifically relieves the computational burden by reducing the number of fitted models, as they are the primary contributors to computational costs.
+In this paper, we introduce Reliever which specifically relieves the computational burden by reducing the number of fitted models, as they are the primary contributors to computational costs.
 Our method associates each search interval with a deterministic (relief) interval from a pre-defined pool, enabling the fitting of models only within (or partially within) these selected intervals.
-The simplicity of the \Relief{} approach allows for seamless integration with various grid search algorithms and accommodates different models, providing tremendous potential for leveraging modern machine learning tools \citep{londschien_random_2022,liu2021score,li2022automatic}.
+The simplicity of the Reliever approach allows for seamless integration with various grid-search algorithms and accommodates different models, providing tremendous potential for leveraging modern machine learning tools \citep{londschien_random_2022,liu2021score,li2022automatic}.

-\Relief{} incorporates a coverage rate parameter, which balances computational efficiency and estimation accuracy.
+Reliever incorporates a coverage ratio parameter, which balances computational efficiency and estimation accuracy.
 For high-dimensional regression models with changepoints, by employing an OP algorithm, we characterize requirements on the search path to ensure consistent and nearly rate-optimal estimators for changepoints; see Lemma \ref{lem:loc_err_g}.
-Our analysis demonstrates that the \Relief{} method satisfies these properties for any fixed coverage rate parameter.
+Our analysis demonstrates that the Reliever method satisfies these properties for any fixed coverage ratio parameter.
 Further investigation is warranted to characterize the search path for other algorithms and broader model classes.
 Additionally, our theoretical analysis highlights the importance of adaptively selecting the nuisance parameter based on the underlying change magnitude.
-Future research should focus on extending the \Relief{} to enable data-driven selection of nuisance parameters.
-While the \Relief{} focuses on changepoint estimation, it is worth exploring the generalization of these concepts to quantify uncertainty in changepoint detection \citep{frick2014multiscale,chen_data-driven_2021} and perform post-change-estimation inference \citep{jewell_testing_2022}.
+Future research should focus on extending the Reliever to enable data-driven selection of nuisance parameters.
+While the Reliever focuses on changepoint estimation, it is worth exploring the generalization of these concepts to quantify uncertainty in changepoint detection \citep{frick2014multiscale,chen_data-driven_2021} and perform post-change-estimation inference \citep{jewell_testing_2022}.